VENDOR FOOD BOOTHS

 And don’t forget dessert: The choices will range from the classic cotton candy, to kettle corn, stroop wafels, churros, cool beads ice cream, fudge, and funnel cakes with a great selection of toppings.

-In addition to the food booths at the festival, the Ephraim Lions Club and Senior Citizens both will sponsor certain meals on Saturday.
+In addition to the food booths at the festival, the Ephraim Lions Club will sponsor certain meals on Saturday.

 EPHRAIM LION CLUB BREAKFAST- Saturday morning, pavilion behind the Co-op, 8 – 10 am, the Ephraim Lions Club will serve its traditional festival breakfast of aebelskivers (pancake-like apple slices) with sausage, pancakes, eggs and orange juice.
 The cost is $7 per plate and $25 for immediate families.
 Aebelskivers are $5 per dozen.
 Proceeds this year will be donated to the Lions Club International Foundation providing eye glasses for those in need.